 - Leaving the lab and leaving yourself logged into a terminal.

-- Using "xlock" or any similar program to lock a terminal for more than 30 minutes.
+- Locking a terminal for more than 30 minutes.

 Unsuitable system use includes, but is not limited to: